anon-blue/anon.blue/README.txt

 00000000000000000000000sdfswisday    //die uuuil55555555555555m,,,,,,,,,,,,,cccc
-ccccccccccccooooooooooooooooooooooooooooooooooookkjjjklguthe path of the righbou g mang is beset on alll sided asdf you pease of asnl s sidf he you نسشيبشس يكتب عربljnbllfuck yu hey what the duch soiwdwodh]what is this          yte4ugrhgfjhe fygweuihflewgvfui;oewjf              dvlhsdvfedw fgfgefe dgearhgfgewgerlgreht4h4 +t8+ghre8h+94h+j9y54y45ryattYRHEBTY4+*345+5+Y +BY5TYHTY5Y+5RYT5HHH+H+GH+TG+H+TRH RTHYR+Y+R5+YR54+R4T5+++111111111111000000000000000000000000000000000001010010010 10100101010101010101010/\;'[PP\',;./[]\['],./;''['''''''''''''.'................
+ccccccccccccooooooooooooooooooooooooooooooooooookkjjjklguthe path of the righbou g mang is beset on alll sided asdf you pease of asnl s sidf he you نسشيبشس يكتب عربljnbllfuck yu hey what the duch soiwdwodh]what is this i am so confused anyon e, lplease hep me help me pleasek;djkdpidjmskwhat is this gearhgfgewgerlgreht4h4 +t8+ghre8h+94h+j9y54y45ryattYRHEBTY4+*345+5+Y +BY5TYHTY5Y+5RYT5HHH+H+GH+TG+H+TRH RTHYR+Y+R5+YR54+R4T5+++111111111111000000000000000000000000000000000001010010010 10100101010101010101010/\;'[PP\',;./[]\['],./;''['''''''''''''.'................